 Why do you think that is the case?
 It is because some compost waste comes from animal waste.

 Given that rats are attracted to any food, as noted earlier, it is reasonable to say that it is also drawn to digested food as well.
 That includes compost manure and any animal waste you pour in your yard.

 You can also mix the manure with soil as soon as you place it in the soil.
-As much as rats eat anything, they barely touch the soil, and so you can use that to your advantage.
+As much as rats eat anything, they barely touch the soil, so you can use that to your advantage.

 You can also try protecting your garden by fencing around it with a wire mesh or strategically placing traps all over the garden.
-Avoid dumping waste foods as well as compost manure that has not decayed well enough.
+Avoid dumping waste foods and compost manure that has not decayed well enough.
 By doing so, you will stop attracting rats to your yard, and also, the yard becomes relatively rat-proof.
 It is also one of the best ways to keep other rodents away long-term.

-So long as you build the fence nicely and you strategically place the traps, you stand a chance to have an easy time controlling the availability of rats on your farm.
+So long as you build the fence nicely and strategically place the traps, you stand a chance to have an easy time controlling the availability of rats on your farm.